ResearchApril 2026

 Enforcement Sequence: Graduated, Not Binary

-When a covenant is breached, the sequence agreed at origination runs automatically.
-Warning.
-Cash sweep: distributions redirect to the lender.
-Partial collateral release.
-Full release.
-The collateral sits with a third party custodian that executes releases according to the rules.
-When the trigger fires, the response follows.
+When a covenant breaches, the sequence agreed at origination runs automatically.
+Warning, cash sweep redirecting distributions to the lender, partial collateral release, then full release.
+The collateral sits with a third party custodian that executes releases by rule.
+Each step is preset, the GP has pre consented, and the smart contract executes the timing.

 Two Oracle Architecture

 Two fail safes the single oracle model does not have.
-Even if the administrator NAV is wrong or stale, the stress oracle catches the move.
-Even if the stress oracle drifts, the cross checked NAV anchors it.
-A bad data point on either side does not become an enforcement decision until the other side confirms.
+If the administrator NAV is wrong or stale, the stress oracle catches the move.
+If the stress oracle drifts, the cross checked NAV anchors it.
+The legal backstop also remains: the GP signs a compliance certificate on the administrator's data, the same document they sign for every credit facility.
+Misrepresenting it carries real consequences.

 Non Recourse by Default